benhurley/bandwidth/README.md

 # Bandwidth Project

 This project is built with Flask and React.
+Desktop support only.

 ## Requirements